Discord-Net-Labs/Discord.Net-Labs/docs/guides/interactions_framework/autocompleters.md

 1. Returning the parameterless `AutocompletionResult.FromSuccess()` will display "No options match your search." message to the user.
 2. Returning `AutocompleteResult.FromError()` will make the Interaction Service not respond to the interation, consequently displaying the user "Loading options failed." message.

+## Resolving Autocompleter Dependencies

+Autocompleter dependencies are resolved using the same dependency injection pattern as the Interaction Modules.
+Property injection and constructor injection are both valid ways to get service dependencies.

+Because Autocompleters are constructed at service startup, class dependencies are resolved only once.
+If you need to access per-request dependencies you can use the IServiceProvider parameter of the `GenerateSuggestionsAsync()` method.